All Episodes

 He means that if all you are is conservative, you're going to lose.

-Well, you know, and here's where Rush, Lord knows, and I I've always I've always been afraid when I call that it would be an issue about where we might disagree, and then I'm going to get accused of being a seminar caller with the question.
+Well, you know, and here's where Rush, Lord knows, and I've always been afraid what I call that it would be an issue about where we might disagree, and then I'm going to get accused of being a seminar caller with you.

 I think you are, but I'm having fun anyway.